Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Annn** Maximum number of times to probe each point, default 1.
 Maximum, as of RRF 2.03, is 31.
 Setting M558 A parameter to anything >31 set it to 0 instead of to 31
 * **Snnn** Tolerance when probing multiple times, default 0.03mm
 * **Bn** If 1, turn off all heaters while probing, default (B0) leaves heaters on.
 * **Vnnn** Load cell scale in grams per count.
 Mandatory for probe type 12, not permitted for other probe types.
+The sign is part of the calibration: use a negative value if the raw reading falls as the force on the cell increases.
+Supported in RRF 3.7 and later.
+* **Ulll:hhh** Safe window for the load cell preload in grams, for probe type 12 only.
+Two values in ascending order.
+Before each probing move the firmware tares the load cell and checks the preload measured at that moment against this window; if it is outside, for example because no tool is locked or the cell is faulty, probing is refused.
+Two equal values (e.g. U0:0) disable the check.
+The window is best derived from the same calibration that produces the V scale, for example by bracketing the measured tool locking force.
 Supported in RRF 3.7 and later.

 ##### Order dependency